Skys-Development/Subdomain-Discord-Bot/README.md

 <h1 align="center">
-   Subdomain Create Discord Bot  - Discord.js v14
+   ALL IN ONE Bot - Discord.js v14
 </h1>
-<h4 align="center">Made with love by William2sober</h4>
+<h4 align="center">Made with love by William Holley</h4>

 ---------